loveencounterflow/webguy/README.md

 #### Declaration by Type Alias

-A new type may be declared by giving the name of an existing type.
+A new type may be declared by giving the **name of an existing type**.
 The declaration

 ```coffee
 quantity: 'float'